 Most pet owners live in their own home or at least a rented property they have contracted to live in.
-However, some students also like to keep pets, but that can be a challenge depending on the living arrangements.
+However, some students also like to keep pets, but what are the pets to have as a student?
+It can be a challenge depending on the living arrangements.
 They usually forbid keeping regular pets in dorm rooms and student rented accommodation so you have to think carefully if keeping a pet is important to you while you are studying.
-Here are eight pets a willing student will be allowed to keep in a college dorm for sure.

 8 Animals Suitable for Students as Pets